RedHatWorkshops/openshiftv3-ops-workshop/cns.md

 * The `manage` is the hostname (REQUIRED) that openshift sees (i.e. `oc get nodes`) and the `storage` is the ip of that host (REQUIRED)
 * The device `/dev/xvdf` is a *RAW* storage deviced attached and unformated (no partitions, no LVM flags, nothing).
 * I've ran into trouble with drives less than 100GB...the ones I used are 250GB each.
-YMMV
+If you're going to use block.
+You'll need the 250GB.
 * Remeber to increment your `zone` number in the json or you're going to have a bad time

 Install with